JimmyZJX/SublimeAbella/README.md

 In order to get nice background highlighting for the proven parts of the file, add the following snippet to your color scheme file.

+(If you are not sure what I'm talking about, install the plugin `PackageResourceViewer`, execute the command `PackageResourceViewer: Extract Package` and select `Color Scheme - Default`, then click `Preferences-Browse Packages`, find and edit `Color Scheme - Default/Monokai.sublime-color-scheme`)

 For `tmTheme` syntax:

 <details><summary>dark themes</summary><p>